top of page

 • Workplace accommodations (temperature controls, flexible schedules)

-Action Tip: Add menopause education modules for managers to normalise conversations.
+Action Tip: Add menopause education modules for managers to normalize conversations.

 3. Maternal and Postpartum Care